 --docker-image argument to

-The ECR or GCR permissions can be removed at any time with
+The registry permissions can be removed at any time with

 spell cluster delete-docker-registry.

 Private custom Docker images, like public custom Docker images, are subject to certain requirements imposed by the Spell image build process.
 For details, refer to the blog post "Using custom Docker images in Spell runs and workspaces".

 You may have Spell inherit its packages from the local virtual environment you execute the

 spell run command within.
 This is done using the